COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

 - Tuesday, July 28: 1.1 percent

+A total of 777 new COVID cases were reported statewide on Wednesday (up 62 from a day earlier), bringing the total during the pandemic to 414,370.

-There were 41 new COVID-19 cases reported in Nassau County (down one from a day earlier) on Tuesday with another 60 positive cases in Suffolk County (up three from a day earlier).
+There were 58 new COVID-19 cases reported in Nassau County (up 17 from a day earlier) on Wednesday with another 86 positive cases in Suffolk County (up 26 from a day earlier).

-There were five deaths due to COVID-19 in New York State on Tuesday, with none on Long Island.
+There were 13 deaths due to COVID-19 in New York State on Wednesday, with none on Long Island.

 Click here to sign up for Daily Voice's free daily emails and news alerts.